carpentries-incubator/workflows-nextflow/episodes/05-nextflow_scripting.md

 ---

 Nextflow is a Domain Specific Language (DSL) implemented on top of the Groovy programming lang, which in turns is a super-set of the Java programming language.
 This means that Nextflow can run any Groovy and Java code.
-However, it is not necessary to learn Groovy to use Nextflow DSL.
+However, it is not necessary to learn Groovy to use Nextflow DSL but it can be useful.

 ## Language Basics